anshumanbh/spicesandmix/_posts/2018-01-10-spicy-coconut-shrimp-curry.md

   directions_markdown: |-
     1. Marinate Shrimp and keep it aside for 30 minutes.
     2. Heat oil in a pan on a medium flame.
 Add cumin seeds, onion seeds, mustard seeds, green chilli and curry leaves.
 Let it heat for a minute until seeds stop spluttering.
-    3. Add shallots and garlic and let it sauté on medium-low flame until onion becomes golden brown, around 5 minutes.
+    3. Add onions and garlic and let it sauté on medium-low flame until onion becomes golden brown, around 5 minutes.
     4. Now add tomatoes, coriander powder, turmeric and kashmiri chilli powder.
 Mix it well and let it cook on a medium-low flame for 7-8 minutes.
     5. At this point, add shrimp and mix it well.
 Shrimps should get coated with the spices properly.
     6. Add about 2 cups of water, or according to the consistency you like, and garam masala and bring it to a boil.
 Season with salt.